nsorin/wordpress-docker/Readme.md

 - Run `docker compose up`

 The build process will:
 - Setup a new MySQL Database and import the data from `db-initial-data`
 - Download your website's entire source code in the wordpress service, then replace the config with the local one.
 This can take a long time depending on the size of your website and the speed of your internet connection.

 Once everything is up and running, the website should be available at `http://localhost` and phpMyAdmin at `http://localhost:8080`.
 Use the usual admin account credentials to log in.
 Any change to the local copy of the website will be saved locally.

-To reimport the source code from the webserver, use `docker compose build wordpress --no-cache`.
+To reimport the source code from the webserver, delete the content of `wordpress-data` and use `docker compose build wordpress --no-cache`.
+Alternatively, simply run `rebuild-from-remote.sh` (as `sudo` if needed).